jgeraigery/SpotlightHelp/SpotlightEnterprise/connect_cfg.md

 ## Discover

-Double click Discover from the list of All connections, SQL Server or Windows.

 The Connection Discovery Wizard is used to locate resources on the network to add as Spotlight connections.
 The Connection Discovery Wizard can be used to locate SQL Server instances or Windows Servers.
 See the Connection Discovery Wizard.

+From the Spotlight Client

+1. Click Configure \| Connections.
+2. Double click **Discover** from the list of All connections, SQL Server or Windows.

 ## Diagnose

+From the Spotlight Client

+1. Click Configure \| Connections.
-Double click on the connection or click Diagnose to open the connection Spotlight home page.
+2. Double click on the connection or click **Diagnose** to open the Spotlight Overview Page for the connection.

 ## Properties

+From the Spotlight Client

+1. Click Configure \| Connections.
-Right click the connection and select Properties.
+2. Right click the connection and select **Properties**.

 Properties | Description
 -----------|------------